 The first LED displays to hit the market were for stadium replay boards and highway billboards.
 They were giant screens that could typically be seen from hundreds of feet away.
 They looked fantastic at a distance, but if you got close, they would look terrible because each LED light had a pitch of 16 millimeters, 20 millimeters or even higher, which made gaps between the LEDs evident and caused words and images to break up.

-Narrowing it to the optimal pixel pitch
+Finding the optimal pixel pitch

 Pitch meets resolution